Cookies help us deliver our services.

 Bureau QSL:YES

-Direct QSL:no
+Direct QSL:YES

 LoTW QSL:YES

 Extra QSL Info:Direct with SASE, eQSL and LoTW active members only.
-Outside USA Bureau.
+Outside USA: Bureau.

 Biography

 Heard AA0AW on 15M (09/22/2012), looked up his call and found qrzcq.com.
 Registered as member so can check it out better.
 It is great.
 Have added it to my look-up list in HRD and it is at the top of the list.
-Look-ups are much faster and more accurate now.
+Look-up's are much faster and more accurate now.

 I was born in Circleville, Ohio, where my brothers and I lived with mother and her parents on a farm in Wayne Township (Pickaway County).
 In late 1962 I went to live with my dad for a while to see what that would be like.
 I think I was beginning to feel the wanderlust that would soon start my travels around the globe.